XerolandRegent/unplug-suite/CONTRIBUTING.md

 Thank you for your interest in contributing to Unplug Suite!
 This document provides guidelines and instructions for contributing to this project.

+## Licensing Notice

+This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License** (CC BY-NC 4.0).
+By contributing to this project, you agree that your contributions will be licensed under this license.

+Key license requirements:
+- Commercial use of this software is prohibited
+- Attribution to Unplug Suite must be maintained in all copies and derivatives
+- Modifications are allowed but must be indicated
+- The Unplug Suite creators do not endorse derivative works

+For the full license text, see the [LICENSE](LICENSE) file or visit: http://creativecommons.org/licenses/by-nc/4.0/legalcode

 ## Code of Conduct

 By participating in this project, you agree to abide by our Code of Conduct.
 Please read it before contributing.